 1. Vikeri 1520P Hunting Trail Camera

-This trail camera from Vikeri is designed to capture 1520P HD images with vibrant 20MP resolution and clear audio even during the dark of night.
-It has a built-in 2.4″ LCD color screen for viewing playback in the moment and is IP66 waterproof with a heavy-duty case over it for protection.
-The probe lens has a seal around it that’s rain-proof, drop-proof, dust-proof and made to work just as effectively in the rainforest, desert and forest.
-The trigger speed is 0.2 seconds and distance is within 25 meters, or about 80 feet.
-The angle lens is 120° wide so you get a broad view of the animal and its surroundings, and it’s super easy to install.
+This trail cam from Vikeri is designed to capture 1520P HD images with vibrant 20MP resolution and clear audio, even during the dark of night.
+It has a built-in, 2.4-inch LCD screen for viewing playback in the moment and is IP66 waterproof with a heavy-duty case over it for protection in all conditions.
+The probe lens has a seal that is rain-proof, drop-proof, and dust-proof and made to work just as effectively in a rainforest, desert or forest.
+The trigger speed is 0.2 seconds, and distance is within 25 meters or about 80 feet.
+The angle lens is 120-degree wide, so you get a broad view of the animal and its surroundings, and it’s super easy to install.